-As a 3-credit class, expect to spend at least 9 hours per week on course materials (the standard formula for a 3-credit class is 3 hours per week of "class time"/lessons, and 2-3 times that amount of time (or 6-9 hours) required to complete assignments/review materials.
+As a 3-credit class, expect to spend about 6-9 hours per week on course materials.
+This may seem like a lot, but the standard formula for a 3-credit class is 3 hours per week of "class time"/lessons, and 2-3 times that amount (or 6-9 hours) to complete assignments/review.